Grounding Language for Transfer in Deep Reinforcement Learning

 A successful control policy for an environment will contain both knowledge of the environment dynamics and the capability to identify goal states.
 While the latter is task-specific, the former characteristic is more useful for learning a general policy that transfers to different domains.
 Based on this hypothesis, we employ a model-aware RL approach that can learn the dynamics of the world while estimating the optimal $Q$.
 Specifically, we make use of \emph{Value Iteration (VI)}~\cite{sutton1998introduction}, an algorithm based on dynamic programming.
-The update equations are as follows:
+The update equations for value iteration in our setup are:

 where $\gamma$ is a discount factor and $n$ is the iteration number.
 The updates require an estimate of $T$ and $R$, which the agent must obtain through exploration of the environment.